SubStrider/folio/README.md

-# folio
+# Serverless folio on AWS using React
-Messing with AWS
+Messing with AWS using Boto3